On definite lattices bounded by a homology 3-sphere and Yang-Mills instanton Floer theory: The lattice

-In this section we discuss the relations that appear in the table of Section \ref{sec:latticeterms} and in the proofs of Theorems \ref{thm:char2} and \ref{thm:char4}.
+In this section we discuss the relations that appear in the table of Section \ref{sec:latticeterms} and in the proof of Theorem \ref{thm:char4}.
 In particular, we prove Proposition \ref{prop:nilppartial}, and reduce the verification of the general relations $\alpha^g \equiv 0$ (mod 2) and $\beta^{\lceil g/2 \rceil} \equiv 0 $ (mod 4) to a concrete arithmetic problem.\\

 We define $\mathbb{V}_g$ to be the instanton homology, with integer coefficients, of a circle times a surface $\Sigma$ of genus $g$ with a $U(2)$-bundle that has second Stiefel-Whitney class Poincar\'{e} dual to the circle factor.
 More precisely, $\mathbb{V}_g$ is the $\Z/4$-graded group of Mu\~{n}oz, which is the quotient of the $\Z/8$-graded group $\mathbb{V}'_g$ by an involution $\tau$; see the discussion in \cite[\S 10]{froyshov-inequality}.
 Each of these is endowed with a ring structure using the maps induced by pairs of pants cobordisms times $\Sigma$.
 There is a map